replicant1/SimpleNewsReader/README.md

 ##Technologies
 The following libraries are used:

 - **Volley** - by Google.
 Handles the mechanics of the HTTP request for downloading the JSON.
-Saves me having to deal with redirects etc.
+Saves me having to deal with redirects etc. Also can do caching.
 - **GSON** - by Google.
 Handles the parsing of the JSON data into data objects you provide.
 - **JUnit** - for unit testing.
 - **UIL** - Android Universal Image Loader.
 Asynchronously loads and caches the images referenced from the JSON.

+##Caching

+`UIL` provides memory and disk caching upon request.
+We establish a memory cache of 200KB and a disk cache of 250KB.
+These figures are arbitrary selections.
+They are specified in `/assets/config.properties`.

+##Potential improvements

+- Only cache the thumbnails, not the original images at their full size.
+- When an image is not found, don't keep trying to reload it in future.
+Somehow record that we have already tried to load it in this session, and failed.